jucardwell/geog215/other_pages/assignment2.md

 1. Under the code chunk that reads in data, insert a **third-level heading** to your R Markdown file named, “Map Bus Stops and Bus Routes”.
 Create a static map that shows bus stops as a single color and shows bus routes categorized by the “Name” column.
+Make sure the tmap has a title.

 So far, we have only mapped polygons.
 In this case the `bus_stops` data is points and the `bus_routes` data is lines.
 Review the tmap